geniusyield/market-maker/README.md

 ### Equity monitoring

-Bot repeatedly logs for "equity" in terms of ADA where ADA equivalent of commodity token is obtained by using price provider.
+Bot repeatedly logs for "normalized equity" in terms of ADA where ADA equivalent of commodity token is obtained by using price provider.
 As an example, if wallet has 500 ADA and 500 GENS and if price of 1 GENS is 2 ADA, then equity of wallet would be 1500 ADA.
+Besides normalized version, bot also logs for equity in terms of inventory balance both for open orders and user's wallet.

 [^1]: _Display unit_ is one to which decimals are added as directed under [`cardano-token-registry`](https://github.com/cardano-foundation/cardano-token-registry).
 [^fun]: Fun fact: Ada Lovelace lived from 1815 to 1852 which corresponds to numbers (namely _coin type_ & _purpose_) given in the hierarchy path.